-- (1) Hearings, General.
-The Landmarks Commission shall hold a public hearing whenever a hearing is required by this chapter, and may hold other hearings as necessary to carry out its responsibilities under Sec.
-41.04 and Sec.
-33.19. - (2) Hearing Notices, General.
+- (1) Hearings, general.
+The Landmarks Commission shall hold a public hearing whenever a hearing is required by this chapter, and may hold other hearings as necessary to carry out its responsibilities under sec.
+41.04 and sec.
+33.19 of the Madison general ordinances. - (2) Hearing notices, general.
 Notice of the time, place and purpose of the hearing shall be given by a Class 2 Notice in the official City newspaper or as otherwise allowed under Wis.
-Stat. § 985.07, for all of the following: - (a) Any hearing on the proposed designation of a landmark under Sec.
-41.07 or the proposed rescission of a landmark designation under Sec.
-41.08. - (b) Any hearing on a proposed certificate of appropriateness under Subchapter F. - (c) Any hearing on a proposed variance under Sec.
-41.19. - (d) Any hearing on the proposed creation or amendment of a historic district under Subchapter D[ks6]. - (e) Any hearing on a Notice of Demolition by Neglect under Sec.
-41.15.
-(Cr. by ORD-16-00082, 9-15-16) - (3) Additional Notice; When Required.
+Stat. § 985.07, for all of the following:

+- (a) Any hearing on the proposed designation of a landmark under sec.
+41.07 or the proposed rescission of a landmark designation under sec.
+41.08. - (b) Any hearing on a proposed certificate of appropriateness under subchapter F. - (c) Any hearing on a proposed variance under sec.
+41.19. - (d) Any hearing on the proposed creation or amendment of a historic district under subchapter D. - (3) Additional notice; when required.
 In addition to notice provided under sub.
-(2) above, the Commission shall in the following cases provide additional notice to the following persons at least ten (10) days prior to the hearing date: - (a) If the hearing pertains to a specific site or structure: - 1.
-Each owner of record of the lot on which that site or structure is located.

-- 2. Each owner of record of each lot located within two hundred (200) feet, measured according to Sec.
+(2) above, the Commission shall in the following cases provide additional notice to the following persons at least 10 days prior to the hearing date: - (a) If the hearing pertains to a specific site or structure: - 1.
+Each owner of record of the lot on which that site or structure is located. - 2.
+Each owner of record of each lot located within 200 feet, measured according to sec.
 41.03(5) of any lot on which the site or structure is wholly or partially located. - (b) If the hearing pertains to the creation or amendment of a historic district: - 1.
-All owners of record of lots located wholly or in part within the historic district. - 2.
-The alder of each aldermanic district in which any part of the historic district is located. - (c) If the hearing pertains to a proposed certificate of appropriateness or variance, to the alder in whose aldermanic district the affected site or structure is located.
+All owners of record of lots located wholly or in part within the historic district. - The Alder of each aldermanic district in which any part of the historic district is located. - (c) If the hearing pertains to a proposed certificate of appropriateness or variance, to the Alder in whose aldermanic district the affected site or structure is located.

-SUBCHAPTER 41C: LANDMARKS
+SUBCHAPTER C: LANDMARKS